JeromeeX/JeromeeX/README.md

 Focusing on taxonomy revision for _Pinus_ genus in Mount Dongling (东灵山), Beijing and _Gaetice_ genus in Yantai, Shandong

 ## Preferred Languages
-Natural Languages: Mandarin, Shanghainese, Cantonese, English, French, and Turkish\
+Natural Languages: Mandarin, Shanghainese, Cantonese, English, and French\
 Other Languages: Python, LaTeX

 ## Publications